santipalacios2002/keptn-in-a-box/README.md

 #### On a high level Kubernetes architecture this is how the setup of the Microkubernetes machine is setted up:
 ![#](doc/images/micro-diagram-with-keptn.png)

-## Available builds, problem patters and scenerios
-https://github.com/keptn/examples used for the sockshop app

 ### What we deployed